Insurance Claims Adjusters NAICS 524291

 Recent Developments

-- State Farm is feeling the heat about its property insurance coverage policies in the wake of the Los Angeles wildfires of early 2025.
+• State Farm is feeling the heat about its property insurance coverage policies in the wake of the Los Angeles wildfires of early 2025.
 Now that rebuilding and repairs are in full swing in LA County, State Farm policyholders are increasingly frustrated with claim denials, an inability to contact adjustors, claim delays, and insufficient payouts.
 Many disputes stem from claims about smoke damage in houses that survived the fires.
 Smoke damage is expensive to repair and clean but presents as less obvious damage to claims adjusters, a “longstanding fight” in California according to insurance policyholder advocacy group United Policyholders.
 There have been so many complaints that state lawmakers have asked Insurance Commissioner Ricardo Lara to investigate.
-The scrutiny comes as State Farm is seeking an exemption from the state to raise its rates on homeowners by 17%, which Lara conditionally approved but is now before a judge to decide.
+The scrutiny comes as State Farm received an exemption from the state to raise its rates on homeowners by 17%, which Lara approved.

 Industry Revenue